kachus22/bongo.cat.3d/README.md

 ## About the project
 Bongo Cat 3D is the idea that came up to me for my computer graphics course.

 The objective is to create a scene where there is a 3D model of the cat 🐱 (using primitive forms), a table with bongos on top of it (both with textures).
 Then it will have light and shadows to fulfill the project requirements.
-Finally, it will let the user play the bongos pressing keys (keys TBD).
+Finally, it will let the user play the bongos pressing keys ('A' and 'D').

 ## About the meme